A coproduct structure on the formal affine Demazure algebra

 {\it Acknowledgments:} The first author would like to thank Lina and Ren\'e Payet for their hospitality; most of his work on the present article has been done during a stay at their home.
-The first and the second authors are grateful to the Banff International Research Station for its hospitality in October 2012 which lead to a successful collaboration on the subject of the paper.
+The first and the second authors are grateful to the Banff International Research Station for its hospitality in October 2012, which lead to a fruitful collaboration on the subject of the paper.
+All authors are also grateful to the Fields Institute for its hospitality and support during the spring of 2013.